 EMSAGE LAUREATE REQUIREMENTS

-The selection process is rigorous.
+The selection process is rigorous and applicants should review the submission requirements well in advance of the deadline.
+Late submissions will not be accepted.
 Although GPA is important (at least a 3.0 GPA), there is also a required essay that must tell the student’s unique story and is crucial to presenting a convincing argument for why they are an EMSAGE Laureate.
 This essay (max. two typed pages, double-spaced; 12-pt font; 1 inch margins) is the applicant's opportunity to tell the committee how their Penn State experiences contributed to why they are an EMSAGE Laureate.
 It should be creative, logically organized, and use specific examples to provide a convincing argument.
 The essay is not a list of achievements.
 The narrative should link the applicant's achievements in a cohesive fashion guiding their audience to appreciate the unique path they have taken to increase their skills in at least three of the five key engagement competencies (Professional Development, Multicultural Awareness, Civic Responsibility, Systems Thinking, Ethical Reasoning) across the EMSAGE categories of Scholarship, Experiential Learning and Global Literacy, and Service.
 The essay is a crucial part of the EMSAGE application and editing and proofreading is essential to a successful submission.

-In addition to the GPA and essay requirements, students will need to list a minimum of nine accomplishments balanced across the three areas of: Scholarship, Experiential Learning and Global Literacy, and Service.
+In addition to the GPA and essay requirements, applicants will need to submit a resume, headshot and a photo related to one of their accomplishments.
+Students will need to list a minimum of nine accomplishments balanced across the three areas of: Scholarship, Experiential Learning and Global Literacy, and Service.
 Examples of achievement in each of these three areas may include, but are not limited to the following:

 - Enrolled in an Integrated Undergraduate/Graduate degree program (IUG) in the College of Earth and Mineral Sciences